LiamG53/fn-username/README.md

 # fn-username

 ### this will get updated each update
-- working on latest season :happy:
+- working on latest season 😄